Throughout the United States, but especially in the West, the

 groups get addressed and resolved?

-For the past eight summers, faculty representatives from participating
+For the past nine summers, faculty representatives from participating

 AASCU institutions have spent a week in Yellowstone National Park with

 studying controversies about wolves, bison, snowmobiles, and grizzlies.

 To date, more than 165 faculty members from more than 70